PixarAnimationStudios/OpenSubdiv/documentation/porting.rst

 the way that HbrMesh applied its refinement.
-For example, for the face-vertices in a level, it was never clear which face-vertices would be first as it depended on the order in which HbrMesh traversed the parent faces and generated them, and given one face, HbrMesh would often visit neighboring faces first before moving to the next intended face.
+For example, for the face-vertices in a level, it was never clear which face-vertices would be first as it depended on the order in which HbrMesh traversed the parent faces and generated them.
+Given one face, HbrMesh would often visit neighboring faces first before moving to the next intended face.

 The ordering with Far::TopologyRefiner is much clearer and predictable.
 Using